 Coralia Vásquez is a Venezuelan migrant who has been living in Riohacha La Guajira, Colombia for more than six years.
 She is a Binational Lawyer (Colombia and Venezuela) defender of human rights, migrants, refugees and gender equality.
 She is the Founder and Director of Fundación Mulier: Mujeres Lideresas Empoderesas y Resilientes, an organization that promotes women's empowerment, gender equality and community development.

 Her extensive professional experience in the humanitarian sector includes management and design of projects with social impact and cross cutting approaches. she has also worked for the construction of youth public policies in Colombia from the Direction of Adolescence and Youth of the Colombian Family Welfare Institute (ICBF).
-She also serves as University Professor at UNAD and Project Coordinator of the Escuelita de Mujeres No Obedientes of the Konrad-Adenauer-Stiftung.
+She also serves as a University Professor at UNAD and Project Coordinator of the Escuelita de Mujeres No Obedientes of the Konrad-Adenauer-Stiftung.

 Coralia’s project is a strategic and informative campaign aimed at migrant, refugee and returnee women in Riohacha La Guajira, a border area of Colombia, which seeks to empower them to make informed decisions about their migration in a safe and legal manner, defend their rights, access goods, services and opportunities, promote their economic autonomy and build a dignified life by promoting integration in the host community.